mozilla/mozbase-deprecated/mozprocess/README.md

         the OS
         """

+    def processOutput(self, timeout=None, outputTimeout=None):
+        """
+        Handle process output until the process terminates or times out.

+        If timeout is not None, the process will be allowed to continue for that number of seconds before being killed.

+        If outputTimeout is not None, the process will be allowed to continue for that number of seconds without producing any output before being killed.
+        """

     def processOutputLine(self, line):
         """Called for each line of output that a process sends to stdout/stderr.""" for handler in self.processOutputLineHandlers: